What the RIGHT Coach Can Do For You – Part 3

 What The Right Coach Can Do For You

-It is not uncommon for me to hear the question “How can an executive coach really help someone at a senior level?”
-A good executive coach can help individuals (and organizations) navigate complex situations, demonstrate visible leadership, and advance business outcomes.
+It is not uncommon for a prospective client to ask, “How can an executive coach really help someone at a senior level?”
+A good executive coach/advisor can help individuals (and organizations) navigate complex situations, demonstrate visible leadership, and advance business outcomes.

-However, the key to getting the most out of an executive coach is to pick the RIGHT coach.
+However, the key to getting the most out of an executive coach or advisor is to pick the RIGHT one.

-With 30 years of experience coaching C-level executives and Presidents of business units and functions at Fortune 500 companies, I fall into the category of senior-level coaches.
-I have seen many, many complex business situations multiple times over.
+With 30 years of experience coaching/advising C-level executives, business unit Presidents, and functional heads at Fortune 500 companies, I fall into the category of senior-level coaches.
+I have seen many complex business situations multiple times over.
 In other words, I’ve learned to see around corners and help clients avoid pitfalls that only come from experience.

 1. Assessing the situation